Where does the Elizabeth line go?

 Canary Wharf

 Where is it?
 Canary Wharf Elizabeth Line station is located on Crossrail Place, effectively sitting right over the water of West India Docks.
-There’s quite a few stations in the area, so take a look at the map below to get your bearings!
+There’s quite a few stations in the area, so take a look at the map below to get your bearings.

-If you’re wanting to continue your journey by DLR towards Beckton, Woolwich Arsenal or Stratford, then you’re probably best heading for Poplar.
+Where can you change to/from?
+If you’re continuing your journey by DLR towards Beckton, Woolwich Arsenal or Stratford, then head for Poplar.

 Looking to travel to Limehouse, Shadwell, Tower Gateway or Bank?
 You’ll find that West India Quay is the nearest and most convenient station to head for.